laugri/adamant-guacamole/README.md

   - The class is written so that each badge obtention condition can be checked independently.
   - Badges are given to users using Django signals (see `signals.py` for an arbitrary example of systematic check and update).
   - Currently, the demo checks all conditions on every User save(), but could be extended to perform specific checks on specific events.

+## Browse the API

+The API is based on [Django REST Framework](http://www.django-rest-framework.org/).
+Install it to run this demo.

+    pip3 install djangorestframework markdown django-filter

+Then just run the django development server.

+    python3 manage.py runserver

+Go to `localhost:8000`.
+That's it.

 # Original Instructions